• Brain atlas sensitivity

 the entire MCX code into a MEX function which can be called directly inside

-and interact.
-Matlab/Octave also provides convenient plotting and data
+and interact with.
+MATLAB/Octave also provides convenient plotting and data

 analysis functions.
-With MCXLAB, your analysis can be streamlined and speed-
+With MCXLAB, your analysis can be streamlined and sped

 up without involving disk files.